Sunak told to ‘get on with it’ and call election amid rumours of summer vote

 Polls continue to suggest the Tories are on course to lose the next election, with Labour retaining a double-digit lead.

-Cabinet ministers are being summoned to Downing Street for a meeting later on Wednesday, after the usual Tuesday slot was delayed by the Prime Minister’s trip to Austria.
+Cabinet ministers are being summoned to Downing Street for a meeting later today, after the usual Tuesday slot was delayed by the Prime Minister’s trip to Austria.

 If Mr Sunak were to call an election afterwards, a six-week campaign would lead to a July 4 polling day.